 Action # Title Description Total Funds Contributing wide basis.
 We expect our credit completion rate to increase each year.
 1.4 Counseling students towards graduation and materials Counselors will be principally directed to promote high expectations and provide guidance toward graduation.
 Counselors will connect frequently and as needed with high-needs students, to help meet social-emotional needs.
-Additionally, we will do the following: • Provide additional training and support to identify students' socioemotional needs, incorporate counseling services to support students' well-being, and create a positive learning environment. • Provide additional training on the Multi-Tiered, Multi-Domain Systems of Support (MTMDSS).
-MTMDSS provides tiered levels of school counseling instruction and data-driven intervention services that help address the needs of students in the areas of academic, college/career, and social/emotional development. • Counselors help address obstacles to graduation. • Additional counselors reduce the counselor-to-student ratio and allow for equity and improved access to resources. • Provide additional training and support in implementation of our Trauma-Resilient Educational Communities (TREC) model of socio-emotional support.
-Some of our lowest graduation rates are among the English learners, lowincome and foster youth student groups when compared to the All student group.
+Additionall training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well-being, and create a positive learning environment.
+Provide additional training on the Multi-Tiered, Multi-Domain Systems of Support (MTMDSS).
+MTMDSS provides tiered levels of school counseling instruction and data-driven intervention services that help address the needs of students in the areas of academic, college/career, and social/emotional development.
+Counselors help address obstacles to graduation.
+Additional counselors reduce the counselor-to-student ratio and allow for equity and improved access to resources.
+Provide additional training and support in implementation of our Trauma-Resilient Educational Communities (TREC) model of socio-emotional support.
+Some of our lowest graduation rates are among the English learners, low-income and foster youth student groups when compared to the All student group.
 This is demonstrated in the Identified Needs and Metrics sections.
-To address these gaps, counselors will provide additional support to English learners, low-income and foster youth students.
-They will promote high expectations provide guidance towards graduation.
+To address these gaps, counselors will provide additional support to English learners, low-income and foster youth students graduation.
 Counselors will connect with students and effectively monitor and guide students to achieve their graduation goals.
 We expect to continue providing counselors, who help address obstacles to graduation that English learners, low-income and foster youth students have; however, because we expect that all students could benefit, action is provided on an LEA-wide basis.
-This action has been effective for many students in helping them successfully graduate and will increase graduation rates for our student groups each year. \$5,000.00 Yes
+This action has been effective for many students in helping them successfully graduate and will increase graduation rates for our \$5,000.00 Yes